Pylons/pyramid/docs/index.rst

 * :doc:`quick_tour` gives an overview of the major features in Pyramid, covering a little about a lot.

-* :doc:`quick_tutorial/index` is similar to the Quick Tour, but in a tutorial format, with somewhat deeper treatment of each topic and with working code.

 * Like learning by example?
 Visit the official :ref:`html_tutorials` as well as the community-contributed :ref:`Pyramid Tutorials
   <tutorials:pyramid-tutorials>` and :ref:`Pyramid Community Cookbook